Toucaan/toucaan.docs/docs/configuration.md

     /* Portrait ⇋ landscape intrinsicality switch. */
     @import url(var(--portrait-axis)) screen and (orientation: portrait);
     @import url(var(--landscape-axis)) screen and (orientation: landscape);
+    /* Router level-0 End*/

-    /* --vmin stands for base unit of intrinsic blockscoped typography. */
+    /* --vmin is a utility variable for the base unit of intrinsic blockscoped typography. */
     @media only screen and (orientation: portrait) {
         :root {
             /* Fallback if vmin is not supported. */